curious-builder76/cartesian-product/README.md

-# Cartesan Product Iterator in C
+# Cartesian Product Iterator in C

 - A small program to produce cartesan product of items.